official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 1441, but as this is a judgment for the Prime Minister, the Attorney would be grateful for confirmation that this is the case.”

-119

-Executive Summary•  Mr Rycroft replied to Mr Brummell on 15 March:
+•  Mr Rycroft replied to Mr Brummell on 15 March:

 “This is to confirm that it is indeed the Prime Minister’s unequivocal view that Iraq is in further material breach of its obligations, as in OP4 [operative